angelodiazz/payroll-management-system/README.md

 A C++ payroll management application demonstrating object-oriented programming principles and modular project design, with a Qt-based graphical user interface.

-This project was built to practice real-world C++ concepts and to serve as a portfolio project for software engineering internships.

 ---